 When/where will practices be?

-For the 2016-17 season, we have practice space at Liberty MS in Clifton, Cassel’s in Herndon, and NZone in Chantilly.
+For the 2017-18 season, we have practice space at several locations in the Centreville/Chantilly/Herndon area.
 Specific scheduling for each team will be included with offers.

 How do I tryout for a team?